davidyaha/ecmascript-optionals-proposal/README.md

 ```

-## Where we really miss out on optionals
+## Another expample of where we miss out on optionals

 ```javascript
 var collection = [